 4. Book your accommodation

-This is one of the crucial things to consider to plan a trip to Portugal.
+This is one of the crucial things to consider planning a trip to Portugal.
 It will depend directly upon the next topic: the tours and experiences you want to do.
 If you are really keen to visit the wineries and vineyards and get your foot into the wine and food experiences, staying in one of the wonderful wine estates is the good option.
 Alternatively, if you want a deep dive into history, culture and Portuguese tradition, then staying in one of our exclusive hotels might be the option.
 But, here at Wine Tourism in Portugal you don't need to stress with that at all, we can arrange everything for your best comfort.

 5. Plan the visits and tours